Indefinite imprisonment: United States

-Some US states have various forms of indefinite sentencing, and many have effective indeterminate sentencing with evaluation-based parole.
-The US federal prison system does not allow parole for any crimes committed after 1987.
-Therefore, a sentence of life imprisonment means that the prisoner will be incarcerated for life without parole.
+Some U.S. states have various forms of indefinite sentencing, and many have effective indeterminate sentencing with evaluation-based parole.

+The U.S. federal prison system does not allow parole for any crimes committed after 1987: therefore, a sentence of life imprisonment means that the prisoner will be incarcerated for the remainder of their life.

 Indeterminate sentencing existed in every U.S. state from the 1930s to the mid-1970s.
-The Model Penal Code, developed in the 1950s, focused on offenders' treatment needs rather than on retribution.
-Generous amounts of good conduct time could be awarded by prison officials.
-By the mid-1970s, indeterminate sentencing was under attack, as arguments were made that racial and other invidious biases influenced officials; that rehabilitative treatment programs were ineffective; and that broad, standardless discretion denied constitutional due process and permitted undue leniency that undermined the deterrent effects of sanctions.
+The Model Penal Code, developed in the 1950s, focused on offenders' treatment needs rather than on retribution: generous amounts of good conduct time could be awarded by prison officials.

+By the mid-1970s, indeterminate sentencing was under attack, as arguments were made that racial and other invidious biases influenced officials, that rehabilitative treatment programs were ineffective, and that broad, standardless discretion denied constitutional due process and permitted undue leniency that undermined the deterrent effects of sanctions.

 Federal supervised release is also sometimes cited as an example of indeterminate sentencing.